BoredNoodle/BoredNoodle-pep-project/readme.md

 - If the login is not successful, the response status should be 401.
 (Unauthorized)

-## (WIP) 3: Our API should be able to process the creation of new messages.
+## [X] 3: Our API should be able to process the creation of new messages.

 As a user, I should be able to submit a new post on the endpoint POST localhost:8080/messages.
 The request body will contain a JSON representation of a message, which should be persisted to the database, but will not contain a message_id.